b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ```
 ---
 - setup a wrapper Service around the third-party library
-- condition your code with isPlatformBrowser/isPlatformServer
+- condition your code with __isPlatformBrowser__ / __isPlatformServer__
+- this is my favorite way, because you have clear code paths for the 2 contexts...
-- use injection tokens
+- a better solution could be to use injection tokens, but before that.

 ##### A very BAD solution